rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And he said to him, Rise and go your way; your faith has made you well. ^1719

-Being asked by the Pharisees when the kingdom of God would come, he answered them, The kingdom of God is not coming in ways that can be observed, ^1720
+Being asked by the Pharisees when the kingdom of God would come, he answered them, The kingdom of God is not coming with signs to be observed, ^1720

-nor will they say, Look, here it is! or There! for behold, the kingdom of God is in the midst of you. ^1721
+nor will they say, 'Look, here it is!' or 'There!' for behold, the kingdom of God is in the midst of you. ^1721

 And he said to the disciples, The days are coming when you will desire to see one of the days of the Son of Man, and you will not see it. ^1722

-And they will say to you, Look, there! or Look, here!
+And they will say to you, 'Look, there!' or 'Look, here!'
 Do not go out or follow them. ^1723

 For as the lightning flashes and lights up the sky from one side to the other, so will the Son of Man be in his day. ^1724